eliacharfe/ex1-internet_programming1/README.md

 </p>
 <h1>Assumptions</h1>
 <p>
-  The site use bootstrap CDN therefore assumes an internet connection is available.
+  The site use bootstrap CDN therefore assumes an internet connection is available./
 </p>